birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.**

-### Cloning the Apache SeaTunnel<span class="tm">&trade;</span> source code
+### Cloning the Apache LarkMidTable<span class="tm">&trade;</span> source code

-If you are interested in working with the newest under-development code or contributing to Apache SeaTunnel development, you can check out the master branch from Git:
+If you are interested in working with the newest under-development code or contributing to Apache LarkMidTable development, you can check out the master branch from Git:

     # Master development branch
     git clone git@github.com:apache/incubator-birdLark.git

-Once you've downloaded SeaTunnel, you can find instructions for installing and building it on the [documentation page](https://github.com/apache/incubator-birdLark/tree/dev/docs)
+Once you've downloaded LarkMidTable, you can find instructions for installing and building it on the [documentation page](https://github.com/apache/incubator-birdLark/tree/dev/docs)

 ### ISSUE

-Generally, SeaTunnel uses ISSUE to track logical issues, including bugs and improvements, and uses GitHub pull requests to manage the review and merge of specific code changes.
+Generally, LarkMidTable uses ISSUE to track logical issues, including bugs and improvements, and uses GitHub pull requests to manage the review and merge of specific code changes.
 That is, ISSUEs are used to describe _what_ should be fixed or changed, and high-level approaches, and pull requests describe _how_ to implement that change in the project's source code.
 For example, major design decisions are discussed in ISSUE.

-1. Find the existing SeaTunnel ISSUE that the change pertains to.
+1. Find the existing LarkMidTable ISSUE that the change pertains to.
     1. Do not create a new ISSUE if creating a change to address an existing issue in ISSUE; add to the existing discussion and work instead
     1. Look for existing pull requests that are linked from the ISSUE, to understand if someone is